 After a long drive across the yellow Kyzlkum desert of Uzbekistan from Bukhara, we finally crossed the mighty Oxus river (now called the Amu Darya) to arrive in the legendary city of Khiva.

-For all its golden beauty and turquoise tiled domes, my first impression of Khiva is that it is a bit of a ghost town.
+For all its golden beauty and turquoise tiled domes, my first impression of Khiva was that it is a bit of a ghost town.
 It has been perfectly preserved by the Soviets and their successors but seems in many ways an exhibit retained only for tourists.

 For tourists who are willing to travel a long way from anywhere to see where the Khans reigned with terror from behind their bulging fortifications in the heart of Central Asia.

 The Khanate of Khiva ruled from 1511 to 1920, although it became a Russian protectorate in 1873, prefiguring incorporation into the Soviet Union after the Russian Revolution.
 Khiva was a point of contention during the “Great Game” as Britain and Russia vied for influence in Central Asia.

 Despite the faintly museum-like atmosphere, in the end we were far from disappointed with the Islamic architecture and the hospitality of Khiva.
 For a start just take a look at the ramparts of the city, they are huge: